phoenix-rtos/phoenix-rtos-doc/corelibs/libgraph.md

 - Printing text using libgraph

-  Header file with a font data in `graph_font_t` structure has to be included.
+  Header file with font data in `graph_font_t` structure has to be included.
 The example of `font.h` is placed in `gfx` directory in [phoenix-rtos-tests](https://github.com/phoenix-rtos/phoenix-rtos-tests) repository.

   ```C